-Why should they take the risk when they don’t have to, as there’s a lot of native speakers out there who can do better and have lesser risks to take?
+Why should they take the risk when they don’t have to, as there are a lot of native speakers out there who can do better and have lesser risks to take?

 This is among thousands of questions in every business owner’s head, regardless if they’re bloggers who try to make an income from building online courses or financial advisors looking for clients.
 It doesn’t matter as long as they rely on the internet for leads that will eventually turn into sales.
 Are you getting my point?

-How Professional Content Differs From Other Forms Of Digital Writing?
+How does Professional Content Differ From Other Forms Of Digital Writing